Chad Knaus: Crew chief

 In 2008, Knaus and Johnson tied NASCAR history with three straight championships set by Cale Yarborough.
 The Lowe's Racing team had seven wins, 15 top-fives, 22 top-tens, and six poles.

-In 2009, Knaus shared 13 top-fives, 20 top-tens, six wins, and 1 DNF with Johnson.
+In 2009, Knaus shared 13 top-fives, 20 top-tens, six wins, and 1 DNF with Johnson as they won their record fourth championship in a row.